guneshpatil/sliq-tools-with-diagrams/diagrams/requirement-analysis/KanoModel.md

 Akira added each suggestion to the growing diagram, placing them diagonally across the Performance Needs quadrant.

-When they reached ==Excitement Needs==, the room buzzed with energy.
+🟡 When they reached Excitement Needs, the room buzzed with energy.

 "What about AI-powered recommendations?" proposed Kenji, the AI specialist, his eyes gleaming.
 "Or a virtual reality interface for visualizing project timelines?" suggested Yuki, always thinking ahead.